aalykiot/dune/docs/the-runtime.md

 #### `Ticks`

-It is important to note that the `event-loop` does not continuously `tick` until there are no more operations to be executed.
-Instead, it needs to be manually **triggered** by the runtime to initiate a tick (the reasoning behind this will be explained in the separate README).
+It is worth mentioning that the `event-loop` does not continuously `tick` until there are no more operations to be executed.
+Instead, it needs to be manually **triggered** by the runtime to initiate a tick (the reasoning behind this will be elaborated in a separate README).

 ```rust
 // File: /src/runtime.rs